romanovichim/TonFunClessons_Eng/16lesson/ICO.md

 ##### Building jetton-minter-ICO and jetton-wallet code

-We will take the func code from [examples] (https://github.com/ton-blockchain/token-contract/tree/main/ft), we need `jetton-minter-ICO.fc` and `jetton-minter.fc `, as well as auxiliary ones:
+We will take the func code from [examples](https://github.com/ton-blockchain/token-contract/tree/main/ft), we need `jetton-minter-ICO.fc` and `jetton-minter.fc `, as well as auxiliary ones:
 - `jetton-utils.fc`
 - `op-codes.fc`
 - `params.fc`